zzyzxlab/tao.js/packages/docs/src/content/basics/handlers.md

 Handlers are added **directly** on the TAO by using one of the `add[Type]Handler(…)` methods and passing the following 2 arguments:

-* `taople: object` - the taople your handler cares about
+* `trigram: object` - the trigram your handler cares about
   * can take either short form `key`s (`{ t, a, o }`) or
   * long form `key`s (`{ term, action, orient }`).
-* `handler: function` - function you want to be called when an AppCon matching the given taople is set on the TAO
+* `handler: function` - function you want to be called when an AppCon matching the given trigram is set on the TAO

 ```javascript
 TAO.addInlineHandler({ t: 'App', a: 'Enter', o: 'Portal' }, (tao, data) => {